 "I don't see why.
 It's the planet Lichungyun," said Badger simply.

-Mal pulled up and looked away resignedly.
+Mal pulled up, then sighed.
 "Tai-kong suo-yo duh shing-chiou sai-jin wuh duh pee-goo.
 We're outta here."

 Jayne chuckled darkly.
 "I knew this was too goram good to be true.
 I think I'm gonna kill you now, you huh choo-shung tza-jiao duh tzang-huo …"